Rishhi-369/start-1/README.md

 # start-1
-this is a demo for git and github class
+This is a demo for Git and Github class.